-Harvard is located in the urban setting of Cambridge, Massachusetts, less than an hour from Boston.
+Harvard University is locatedin the city of Cambridge, Massachusetts, in Boston.

 If you want to see Harvard for yourself, plan a visit.
 The best way to reach campus is to take Interstate 90 to Cambridge, or book a flight to the nearest airport, Logan International.